 I’ve been wanting to share more recipes here on the blog, but lately I’ve been struggling to find time (and often inspiration) for developing new recipes.
 When you’ve got an active 7 month-old baby on your hands, you often resort to quick, tried-and-true recipes when making dinner.

-I was recently making one of our favorite pastas – today’s vegan Balsamic Pasta – and I wondered why I haven’t shared this recipe here yet because honestly, it’s soooo delicious and quite easy to make!
+Recently I wondered why I haven’t shared my balsamic pasta recipe here yet because honestly, it’s soooo delicious and quite easy to make!
 Even when a tiny 7 month-old human demands your attention all the time 🙂

-The simple balsamic dressing, however, does wonders for this vegan pasta dish, creating a flavor that’s bright enough to excite your palate, yet not too overbearing that it would cover the flavors of all the delicious veggies in this recipe.
+The simple balsamic dressing does wonders for this vegan pasta dish, creating a flavor that’s bright enough to excite your palate, yet not too overbearing that it would cover the flavors of all the delicious veggies in this recipe.

-I have to note here that I’m using olive oil as one of the key components of the balsamic sauce.
-If you’ve followed my blog for a while, you know that I mostly post oil-free recipes here.
+Note on olive oil: If you’ve followed my blog for a while, you know that I mostly post oil-free recipes here.